ENFORCEMENT OF SUPPORT OBLIGATION

 Rating (PPI) – This

-benefit may be paid if the worker sustains a permanent impairment due to a job related injury or illness.
-It is a partial impairment because the worker
+benefit may be paid if the worker sustains a permanent impairment due to a job-related

-is able to return to work.
-The
+impairment because the worker is able to return to work.
+The impairment rating is determined by a

 3.